 Below are tips for creating a balanced room.

-Don’t make one side of the room color heavy or only use a color only once in a room.
+- Spread the wealth.
+Don’t make one side of the room color heavy or only use one color for the whole room.
 Choose two to three main colors for your room palette, and then be sure to spread these colors throughout your space.
 This will carry the eye throughout the room and keep things interesting.